Panoramic view of Nice coastline with iconic Bay of Angels Baie des Anges, Cote d'Azur, France

 Off-season (lower prices)

-Nice, France is a Warm destination perfect for beach and luxury.
+Nice, France is a destination with a warm climate, perfect for French Riviera beaches and Belle Époque architecture.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $111/day, while mid-range trips average $257/day.
+Budget travel costs around $121/day, while mid-range trips average $280/day.
 EU citizens need only ID.

 /day